a1k0n/tt08-vgademo/docs/info.md

 1-bit sound on io[7], compatible with [Tiny Tapeout Audio Pmod](https://github.com/MichaelBell/tt-audio-pmod), or any basic ~20kHz RC filter on io7 to an amplifier will work.

+This audio is not going to sound very good on the built-in piezo speaker on the Pmod, though, so an external speaker is highly recommended.